Address: AMG Everland Speedway, 199 Everland-ro, Pogog-eup, Cheoin-gu, Yongin-si, Gyeonggi-do, South Korea

 It may ultimately prove a false dawn for motorsport, however, as Samsung has announced plans to eventually transform the track into a testing facility for its autonomous vehicle programme, requiring modifications which would effectively spell the end of its life as a race circuit.
 With alternative facilities at Yeongam and Inje now firmly established, this is not the disaster it might once have been, though it seems a shame that the expensively upgraded course will not see much of the action for which it had been designed.

-International Airport is the closest, around 80 minute's drive away to the west of the circuit.
+AMG Everland Speedway is located at Yongin, South Korea.
+Gimpo International Airport is the closest, around 60 minute's drive away to the west of the circuit, while Seoul's Incheon International is around a 70 minute drive to the west.

 The track is located within the grounds of the Everland resort and amusement park, so is relatively straightforward to find.
 It is located a short distance from Highway 50 (the Yeongdong Expressway).
 Exit at the Maseong intersection, turning right and following the signs for 'Maseong, Everland'.
 Continue along this route following the brown tourist signs for 'Everland' and then the Samsung Transportation Museum and you will arrive at the circuit (the museum is immediately adjacent to the eastern end of the track.